 I continue to work as a home birth assistant for Carrboro Midwifery.
 We just had a beautiful home water birth last week(attended by the wonderful Michelle Rhude, CNM of Bella Donna Birth and Women’s Health who was cross covering for Deb).
 Carrboro Midwifery will not be taking clients with due dates from April through August of 2018, so that Deb can care for a family member.
 We pick back up in September(we’re already full for that month!).
 During her break I’ll be taking a limited number of private doula clients.
 I’ve decided to keep it low key for the summer, as I’ll be writing a curriculum for Carrboro Midwifery’s first homebirth class for our CM clients and eventually the wider homebirth community.
 We’ll be offering it June 16, 2018.

 My biggest news~ I finally decided who I’d like to certify with as a doula!
-I had actually kind of given up seeking certification- I’m DONA trained, have a practice size that I love, I take plenty of continuing ed and have a network of birth professionals I work closely with…it became a question of “what could a certification organization offer that is specific to my style of practice as a doula, and would bring the most benefit to the parents I work with and those I hope to work with more?”
+I had actually decided to not seek certification- I’m DONA trained, have a practice size that I love, I take plenty of continuing ed and have a network of birth professionals I work closely with…it became a question of “what could a certification organization offer that is specific to my style of practice as a doula, and would bring the most benefit to the parents I work with and those I hope to work with more?”
 I found what I needed in Doula Trainings International.
-DTI’s focus on intentional inclusivity, including specific training to support people of color and the LGBTQIA community, made my heart sing.
+DTI’s focus on intentional inclusivity, including specific training to support people of color and the LGBTQIA+ community, made my heart sing.
 So I’m ready to plunk down my moolah and jump on in!

 We’re moving into fall, one of my favorite seasons!
 I’m ready for blankets, jammies, and hot things to drink(heading towards fall has also helped dull the pain of no more Game of Thrones for two years). 🙁 😉